 Recycling: For years, we have recycled all that we can in order to reduce our corporate waste.
 This includes soft and hard plastics, paper, cardboard, & metals.

-Our floating office is a reused/recycled 1973 houseboat that we purchased nine years ago from a couple on the Sacramento River in California.
+Our floating office is a reclaimed 1973 houseboat that we purchased 15 years ago from a couple on the Sacramento River in California.
 We trucked it up and modified it to suit our needs for today’s family business.

 Composting: we now compost the complimentary hot chocolate cups we provide our passengers on cold, windy days!
 They are made from plants and can go right back into the soil.
 A local company called re-Fuse picks up our compost.
 Since 2002, they have been leading the way to zero waste by providing the first full-service organics recycling in Victoria.

 Eco-cleaners: the Soap Exchange is a local Victoria business that provides a collection of 100% biodegradable products.
 They supply reusable bulk and commercial packaging, thereby reducing waste.
 Their products are Canadian and have reduced our costs.
 We purchase: – 100% recycled toilet paper – 100% recycled paper towel – biodegradable laundry & hand soaps – biodegradable cleaning/degreasers for the boats and office – biodegradable garbage bags – 10% of our purchases @ Soap Exchange are donated to the Sea Change Society which further supports that organizations conservation habitat program.

 To Think Local: supporting Canadian-made products and local businesses whenever possible

 Water Bottles: We have supplied all of our staff (over 40) with reusable stainless steel water bottles and we have removed all plastic water bottles from our operation and sell boxed water to our customers as an option; we are also installing a water bottle refill station at our office to encourage the use of refillable items.